Vladimir Mayakovsky: Private life

 Mayakovsky met husband and wife Osip and Lilya Brik in July 1915 at their dacha in Malakhovka nearby Moscow.
-Soon after that Lilya's sister, Elsa Triolet, who'd had a brief affair with the poet before, invited him to the Briks' Petrograd flat.
-The couple at the time showed no interest in literature and were successful corals traders.
+Soon after that Lilya's sister, Elsa Triolet, who had had a brief affair with the poet before, invited him to the Briks' Petrograd flat.
+The couple at the time showed no interest in literature and were successful coral traders.
 That evening Mayakovsky recited the yet unpublished poem A Cloud in Trousers and announced it as dedicated to the hostess ("For you, Lilya").
-"That was the happiest day in my life," was how he referred to the episode in his autobiography years later.
+"That was the happiest day in my life", was how he referred to the episode in his autobiography years later.
 According to Lilya Brik's memoirs, her husband too fell in love with the poet ("How could I have possibly failed to fall for him, if Osya loved him so?" – she once argued), whereas "Volodya did not merely fall in love with me; he attacked me, it was an assault.
 For two and a half years I didn't have a moment's peace.
 I understood right away that Volodya was a genius, but I didn't like him.
 I didn't like clamorous people ...
-I didn't like the fact that he was so tall and people in the street would stare at him; I was annoyed that he enjoyed listening to his own voice, I couldn't even stand the name Mayakovsky... sounding so much like a cheap pen name."
+I didn't like the fact that he was so tall and people in the street would stare at him; I was annoyed that he enjoyed listening to his own voice, I couldn't even stand the name Mayakovsky ... sounding so much like a cheap pen name."
 Both Mayakovsky's persistent adoration and rough appearance irritated her.
 It was, allegedly, to please her, that Mayakovsky attended a dentist, started to wear a bow tie and use a walking stick.

 Soon after Osip Brik published A Cloud in Trousers in September 1915, Mayakovsky settled in the Palace Royal hotel at the Pushkinskaya Street, Petrograd, not far from where they lived.
 He introduced the couple to his Futurist friends and the Briks' flat quickly evolved into a modern literary salon.
-From then on Mayakovsky was dedicating every one of his large poems (with the obvious exception of Vladimir Ilyich Lenin) to Lilya; such dedications later started to appear even in the texts he'd written before they met, much to her displeasure.
+From then on Mayakovsky was dedicating every one of his large poems (with the obvious exception of Vladimir Ilyich Lenin) to Lilya; such dedications later started to appear even in the texts he had written before they met, much to her displeasure.
 In summer 1918, soon after Lilya and Vladimir starred in the film Encased in a Film (only fragments of which survived), Mayakovsky and the Briks moved in together.
 In March 1919 all three came to Moscow and in 1920 settled in a flat at the Gondrikov Lane, Taganka.